The Stock Market and the 2020 Election

 What will happen to the stock market if (fill in the blank) wins the election?

 This is a question that I am getting more frequent as we near the 2020 Presidential election.
-I am not going to be getting into politics and discussing which candidate will be better for the country or the economy.
-What I will be discussing during this post is the history of Presidential elections and how they have affected the stock market both in the year of the election and subsequent years.
+I will not be getting into politics and discussing which candidate will be better for the country or the economy.
+During this post, I will discuss the history of Presidential elections and how they have affected the stock market both in the year of the election and subsequent years.

 It’s hard to speak about Presidential elections without being political because the election is a political process.
 Still, the stock market is an amazing machine that does not necessarily care about elections’ outcomes.
 The data shows that despite which political party wins the election and holds office for the next 4 to 8 years, the market is extremely resilient at growing shareholder value.